-- They come in fragrances from citrus and spice to fruits and flowers, and usually in colors of pinks and pastels.
+- Come in fragrances from citrus and spice to fruits and flowers, in the colors of pinks and pastels.

-- Sprinkle them over desserts and in refreshing drinks or freeze in ice cubes.
+- Sprinkle them over desserts and in refreshing drinks or freeze them in ice cubes.

-- Delicate garden variety can be bland to bitter.
+- Delicate garden varieties can be bland to bitter.